 - A charity must work to ensure the Responsible Persons know and adhere to their duties as Responsible Persons.

-When such Standards are seriously breached by ACNC Registered charities, the ACNC will exercise its compliance powers to rectify the offending act and ensure public confidence and trust is maintained.
+When ACNC registered charities breach the standards, the ACNC will exercise its compliance powers to rectify the offending act and ensure public confidence and trust is maintained.
 Although the Standards do not currently apply to Basic Religious Charities, it is prudent for such charities to nevertheless seek to understand and comply with the Standards.

 In determining the extent to which the Governance Standards have been breached, the ACNC take into account three regulatory factors:

 - reflecting risk, and

 - proportionate regulation.

 The ACNC can conduct a risk assessment when they investigate credible concerns that pose the most serious consequences.

 By assessing the information received from and about charities as well as any concerns raised by the community against these high-level principles, the ACNC endeavours to employ a proactive, rather than reactive approach to compliance.